thaumaturgists/Vocational-Motivation/cc-enviroment-quiz/data/docs/Step9.md

 ### Summary

-This corrected code snippet sets up a Flask application that uses two secret keys, with the first key being used as the `SECRET_KEY` for the application and the second key stored separately.
+This corrected code snipcreation sets up a Flask application that uses two secret keys, with the first key being used as the `SECRET_KEY` for the application and the second key stored separately.
 The `/keys` route returns both keys in a JSON format.
 This approach keeps your configuration organized and allows for easy access to multiple secret keys.

 # What will the .env and yml look like after that?
 Based on the corrected Flask application code that uses two secret keys, here’s how your `.env` file and a corresponding `docker-compose.yml` file might look.